pegasys-fi/docs/docs/concepts/glossary.md

 ## Pair

-A smart contract deployed from a Uniswap V1 or V2 factory contract that enables trading between two ERC20 tokens.
+A smart contract deployed from a Uniswap V2 factory contract that enables trading between two ERC20 tokens.
 Pair contracts are now called Pools in V3.

 ## Periphery